billroy/bitlash-commander/README.md

 			- could save 'menupanel' as well as owner

 - meter control
+	- damping factor for animation
 	- drag move batons[] and labels[]
 	- attr() for batons[] and labels[]
 	- draw the arc
-	- animate the motion for damping?

 - doc:
 	- radio attribute in groups